 The Implementing Partners listed in the table below should match those mentioned in the cover page of this document.

 An organizational chart might be helpful in depicting the management arrangements.

-In Annex IV, please provide contact information for the Implementing Agency and Implementing Partners
+In Annex IV, please provide contact information for the Implementing Agency and Implementing Partners.

 Implementing Partner (A): name